-An independent study course is designed to meet special scheduling problems of a student.
+An independent study course is designed to meet a student's special scheduling challenges.
 Objectives, content, and requirements are the same as those listed in the syllabus for a regularly scheduled course.
 Enrollment on an independent study basis is subject to the following conditions:

-- The student must document a valid need for the course and the inability to take the course at its scheduled time due to a conflict. - The instructor must approve the request. - The appropriate Associate Vice Chancellor must approve the request. - The Independent Study contract, which outlines the requirements and timeline, must be completed and filed in Academic Affairs.
+- The student must document a valid need for the course and the inability to take the course at its scheduled time due to a conflict. - The instructor must approve the request. - The appropriate Associate Vice Chancellor must approve the request. - The Independent Study contract, which outlines the requirements and timeline, must be completed and filed in the office of Academic Affairs.